 Certain international provisions of the U.S. Tax Act, such as a tax on global intangible low-tax income, a base erosion and anti-abuse tax and a special tax deduction for foreign-derived intangible income, took effect in fiscal 2019.
-The U.S. Treasury Department has issued proposed regulations that could impact the calculation of taxes related to these provisions.
-While the Company continues to evaluate the impact, such regulations have not been finalized and are subject to change.
-We account for finalized regulations in the period of enactment.
+As the U.S. Treasury releases regulations that impact these provisions, we account for finalized regulations in the period of enactment.

 We recognize deferred tax assets to the extent that we believe these assets are more likely than not to be realized.
 In making such a determination, we considered all available positive and negative evidence, including our past operating results, forecasted earnings, future taxable income and prudent and feasible tax planning strategies.
 On the basis of this evaluation, we continue to maintain a valuation allowance to reduce our deferred tax assets to the amount realizable.
-The total valuation allowance was \$280 million as of May 29, 2020 and is primarily attributable to certain state and foreign credits.
+The total valuation allowance was \$289 million as of August 28, 2020 and is primarily attributable to certain state and foreign credits.